rjsmatos10/rjsmatos10/README.md

 ### Hey guys! :wave:
 My name is Renan, I have a degree in Systems Analysis and Development.
-I am one of the winners of the IFood1000 scholarship where we have a Cubos Academy course focused on Backend with Nodejs
+I am one of the winners of the IFood1000 scholarship where we have a Cubos Academy course focused on Backend with Nodejs.
+Now I'm learning JAVA and soon I'll be posting new projects using it.

 To find me: